-What We Believe: Theology in the Anglican Tradition w The Rev. Dr. John Kater Essential Anglican Studies
+What We Believe: Theology in the Anglican Tradition AED with the Rev. Dr. John Kater

 What is required of you as a student in this program?
 Each course you complete will gain you 2 Continuing Education Units, which many dioceses require.
 Regardless of whether or not your diocese expects you to earn CEUs, as a student enrolled in one of the Online Continuing Education Certificate Programs, you will be held to the same requirements as students who must earn CEUs.
 This means you must: a) complete a final integrative assignment and b) participate in the weekly online discussions.

 Time Commitment : CALL instructors design each course anticipating that you will devote a minimum of 3 hours/week between reading the materials and participating in the discussions.
 Often, instructors are able to work with you if you have vacation planned so please ask to talk with the instructor before deciding that you cannot participate.